 #1.
 And the first place goes to Headspace, as nothing conveys the idea of urgency better than melting ice-cream.

-These cool GIF email examples prove that animated GIFs can be used in any types of emails: product recommendations, newsletters, post-purchase emails and shipment confirmations.
+These cool animated GIF email examples prove that animation can be used in any types of emails: product recommendations, newsletters, post-purchase emails and shipment confirmations.
 Your main task is to pick up the right image that would match the right occasion.

-And this is where our compilation steps in.
-There’re a couple of weeks left till autumn comes into its right, and you might have already come up with several campaigns to make your subscriber’s inboxes happy.
+And now let our compilation step in.
+There’re a couple of days left till autumn comes into its right, and you might have already come up with several campaigns to make your subscriber’s inboxes happy.
 If no, it’s high time you checked our September Guide: it has plenty of content ideas to get in touch with your customers in the first month of autumn.

 A well-though GIF positioned at the right place in the right email can surely make your campaigns more entertaining and contribute to their overall value.
 However, make sure not to overdo it: increased unsubscribe rates aren’t what you’re looking for, right?
 Follow our blog to get more ideas on how to properly build your emails, incorporating various dynamic elements.